dvdgitman/redis-cli-clone/README.md

 ## Project Structure
 - `index.html`: The main HTML file containing the CLI.
 - `redis.js`: The JavaScript file with the main functions responsible for executing Redis-like commands.
-- `styles.css`: The CSS file with styles for the CLI interface.
+- `styles.css`: The CSS file with styles for the CLI.